Rogue-1/HTB/FullPWN/Red Panda.md

 Sec-GPC: 1
 Cache-Control: max-age=0
 ```
-Give it a minute to run and the SSH key will be in your xml file.
+Give it a minute or 2 after sending the request to the webpage through BurpSuite.
+The ssh key will not pop into the xml document immediately.

+Then we can cat the xml file to reveal the root SSH key!

 ```console
 woodenk@redpanda:~$ cat rootme_creds.xml